LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 built-in predicate that can be used to access the compilation/loading context when performing expansions.
-The :ref:`logtalk <objects_logtalk>` built-in object also provides a set of predicates that can be useful, notably when adding Logtalk support for languages extensions originally developed for Prolog.
+The :ref:`logtalk <objects_logtalk>` built-in object also provides a set of predicates that can be useful, notably when adding Logtalk support for language extensions originally developed for Prolog.

 As an example of using the virtual terms and the ``logtalk_load_context/2``